magentabusiness/magentabusiness.github.io/docs/paas/devices-library/vicki-smart-radiator-thermostat.md

 ---
 layout: devices-library-article
-title: How to connect Vicki Smart Radiator Thermostat to ThingsBoard?
+title: How to connect Vicki Smart Radiator Thermostat to IoT Hub?
 category: Other devices
 connectivity: LoRaWAN®
 vendor: MClimate